The Lifeboat Fund and the RNLI

 All money raised by the fund goes directly to support the RNLI.
 Since it was formed, The Lifeboat Fund has donated over £26 million which has provided the RNLI with 53 new lifeboats as well as refurbishing lifeboat stations and boats, buying crew kit and equipment, and training RNLI volunteer lifeboat crews and RNLI lifeguards.
-They are currently raising money for the Defeat Drowning Appeal, which supports RNLI lifeguards, Swim Safe and our international work in Bangladesh.
+They are currently raising money for Tower, Whitby, Broughty Ferry and Blackpool Lifeboat Stations and our international work in Bangladesh.

 Visit The Lifeboat Fund's website for further information or to donate.